<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <category><![CDATA[Network Security]]></category>

-<guid isPermaLink="false">https://www.nsi-ca.com/blog/the-good-the-bad-and-the-ugly-in-cybersecurity-week-9/</guid>
+<guid isPermaLink="false">https://www.nsi-ca.com/blog/frontier-ai-reinforces-the-future-of-modern-cyber-defense/</guid>

-<p>The post <a href="https://www.nsi-ca.com/network-security/the-good-the-bad-and-the-ugly-in-cybersecurity-week-9/">The Good, the Bad and the Ugly in Cybersecurity – Week 9</a> appeared first on <a href="https://www.nsi-ca.com">NSI | Managed IT Services Temecula | Murrieta</a>.</p>
+<p>The post <a href="https://www.nsi-ca.com/network-security/frontier-ai-reinforces-the-future-of-modern-cyber-defense/">Frontier AI Reinforces the Future of Modern Cyber Defense</a> appeared first on <a href="https://www.nsi-ca.com">NSI | Managed IT Services Temecula | Murrieta</a>.</p>

 ]]></description>